-All non-probationary full-time and part-time (20-plus hours per week) staff and faculty employees at the Storrs and regional campuses are eligible.
+All non-probationary, non-temporary, full-time and part-time (20-plus hours per week) staff and faculty employees at the Storrs and regional campuses are eligible.
 Any proposed employee must be in good standing with his/her respective department and the University at the time of nomination.
 Criteria may differ by award.
 In order to avoid possible conflicts of interest, no member of the UConn Spirit Awards Committee may nominate staff members.
-Self-nominations will not be accepted.
+Self-nominations, or nominations by a family member will not be accepted.

 UConn Health employees are not eligible for these awards, as UConn Health has its own robust awards program for Farmington-based staff as a result of an earlier campus climate survey there.